arianaberger/workout-tracker-sinatra-project/spec.md

       --> Updated environment.rb with code to require ActiveRecord::Base, which also uses sqlite3 and a database

-- [ ] Include more than one model class (list of model class names e.g. User, Post, Category)
+- [ ] Include more than one model class (list of model class names e.g. User, Post, Category) --> Workouts, Movements, and User classes were used

 - [ ] Include at least one has_many relationship on your User model (x has_many y, e.g. User has_many Posts)
 - [ ] Include at least one belongs_to relationship on another model (x belongs_to y, e.g. Post belongs_to User)
 - [ ] Include user accounts